 Where should I look next for assets?

 Next check their tax returns for the last several years.
-Specifically look for income from investments that you may not have known about, required minimum distributions from retirement accounts, or capital gains from selling securities or other investments that may have made the money.
+Specifically look for income from investments that you may not have known about, required minimum distributions from retirement accounts, or capital gains from selling securities or other investments that may have made them money.

 What should I do about their credit?